rangermbh/JavaProgramming/README.md

 ## Prepare

 **When you start to use Java, you need to build a java program writing and running environment on your computer, mainly including the settings of JDK, JRE and system environment variables.
-For details, please visit [official website] (https://www.oracle.com/java/technologies/javase-downloads.html).
+For details, please visit [official website](https://www.oracle.com/java/technologies/javase-downloads.html).
 It should be noted that the JDK version of this project is be 1.8+, otherwise you will lose the opportunity to use the new features.**

 ## 章节目录